-Variational optimizations are hindered by the trainability of the variational ansatz selected.
-We propose one that is naturally adapted to the structure of the TFD.
-It is amenable to a protocol known as \emph{Entanglement Forging} (EF)\cite{eddins2022doubling} formalism where the role of the Schmidt coefficients is played by the Boltzmann weights.
-This is a simplified version of the circuit {\em cutting/knitting} technique which allows addressing the preparation of certain $2N$ qubit bipartite states, such as the TFD, by running only simpler quantum circuits of width $N$.
+On top of that, we notice that the structure of the TFD itself is very well adapted to the use of the so called \emph{Entanglement Forging} (EF) \cite{eddins2022doubling} formalism where the role of the Schmidt coefficients is played by the Boltzmann weights.
+This is a simplified version of the circuit {\em cutting/knitting} technique which allows addressing the preparation of certain $2N$ qubit bipartite states, such as the TFD, by running only simpler quantum circuits of half width, hence $N$ qubits.

-As an extra benefit, by design, the minimization of the variational circuit yields precisely the unitary matrix that diagonalizes the Hamiltonian of the theory.
-This feature, which can also be found in \cite{consiglio2023variational}, provides access to the whole spectrum and provides an alternative to standard deflationary approaches \cite{higgott2019variational}, which are based on iteratively adding penalty terms associated to rank-1 projectors.
+An extra bonus is that, by design, the minimization of the variational circuit yields approximately the unitary matrix that diagonalizes the Hamiltonian of the system.
+This feature, which can also be found in \cite{consiglio2023variational}, provides access to the whole spectrum and is an alternative to standard deflationary approaches \cite{higgott2019variational}, which are based on iteratively adding penalty terms associated to rank-1 projectors.
 Alternative approaches can be found in the literature that make use of the Schmidt decomposition ansatz to address similar problems \cite{Benavides-Riveros:2022two,Hong:2023atp, Bravo-Prieto}.

-This letter is structured as follows.
-First we introduce the main idea and exemplify its performance on a generic fermionic model.
-In the next section we present the variational forging ansatz used to actually prepare the TFD state on a quantum computer.
+This paper is structured as follows.
+In Sec.~\ref{sec:TFD} we introduce the main idea and exemplify its performance on a generic fermionic model.
+In Sec.~\ref{sec:forging} we present the variational forging ansatz used to actually prepare the TFD state on a quantum computer.
 Finally, in Sec.~\ref{sec:results} we show the results and conclude in Sec.~\ref{sec:conclusions} with comments.